-We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit.
-The Facility expires in February 2012 and is secured by the capital stock of our current and future subsidiaries.
-As of March 31, 2010, we had no outstanding borrowings, \$33.9 million in letters of credit outstanding, and \$66.1 million of credit available.
+We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit and is secured by the capital stock of our current and future subsidiaries.
+The Facility was scheduled to expire in February 2012.
+On July 16, 2010, we entered into a new senior credit facility arrangement and increased the amount to \$125 million and extended the term to July 2014.
+See Note 10 "Subsequent Events" for additional information.
+As of June 30, 2010, we had no outstanding borrowings, \$33.9 million in letters of credit outstanding, and \$66.1 million of credit available.

 We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.50% as of March 31, 2010.
+We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.60% as of June 30, 2010.
 Commitment fees are payable on the portion of the revolving loan capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA, as defined in the credit agreement.

-6. Long-Term Debt Obligations (Continued)
+7. Long-Term Debt Obligations (Continued)